dcernst/PinyonsPines/rules.md

 The rules for this event follow the same principles as similar bikepacking races.
 The following guidelines are a remix of the rules for the [Colorado Trail Race](http://www.climbingdreams.net/ctr/), [Arizona Trail Race](http://topofusion.com/azt/race.php), and [Bones to Blue Bikepacking Race](http://bonestoblue.com).
 We rely on the honor system, so be honorable and have a great ride.
 Feel free to ask questions on the event's [Facebook group](https://www.facebook.com/groups/PinyonsAndPines/) (or post in the forum on [bikepacking.net](http://bikepacking.net)).

-- **New for 2020:** When riders transition between the two loops, Flagstaff will be neutral territory.
-This means that riders may visit their cars, hotel rooms, homes, loved ones, etc. However, riders must return to the route where they left it.
-The details still need to be fleshed out and I will provide more guidance as we get closer to the event.
 -You must purchase an [Arizona State Land Department Recreation Permit](https://land.az.gov/natural-resources/recreational-permits) as the northern part of the second loop passes across state trust land.
 Permits can be purchased online.
 An annual permit is $15.
 - Be overly courteous to all trail users.
 Just because you are racing does not mean you have right of way!
 Yield to hikers, equestrians, and uphill bikers.
 - Complete the entire route, under your own power.